Transport & Driving

 Running Costs

-• Fuel: Around 18–22 kr per litre (petrol/diesel)
+• Fuel: Usually around 18–22 kr per litre (abnormal events like war will bump prices up)

 • Insurance: 500–1,500 kr per month depending on car and coverage